NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Introduction

 \section{Introduction}

-Object re-identification (ReID) aims to construct discriminative identity representations by capturing object characteristics such as appearance, clothing, body shape, and posture~\cite{DBLP:journals/tcsv/LengYT20,DBLP:journals/pami/YeSLXSH22,DBLP:conf/iccv/He0WW0021,DBLP:conf/iccv/ZhengSTWWT15,DBLP:conf/cvpr/0004GLL019,DBLP:conf/iccv/ZhouYCX19,DBLP:journals/tmm/LiZSL24}.
-However, in real-world scenarios, variations in lighting, weather, occlusion, and clothing~\cite{DBLP:conf/mm/WangYCLZ18,DBLP:conf/eccv/SunZYTW18,10098634,DBLP:conf/aaai/ChenCYYDK22} hinder the performance of conventional ReID methods.
-To address these challenges, multi-modal object re-identification~\cite{DBLP:conf/aaai/Li0ZZ020,DBLP:journals/inffus/ZhengZMLTM23,DBLP:conf/aaai/ZhengWCLT21,DBLP:journals/inffus/ZhengMSWLT25} has attracted increasing research interest in recent years.
-Benefit from the complementary advantages of different spectral modalities, identity information can be more comprehensively captured.
-Despite this, intra-modal noise and inter-modal heterogeneity remain key obstacles to effective identity representation fusion.
-To overcome these issues, existing methods focus on implicit identity-level feature fusion~\cite{DBLP:conf/aaai/WangLZLTL24,10955143,wang2024demo,Wang2024MambaPro}, fine-grained feature complementarity~\cite{zhang2024magic,yu2024representation,DBLP:journals/inffus/ZhengMSWLT25}, and frequency-domain interactions~\cite{yang2025tienet,zhang2024magic}.
-However, semantic-aware fusion~\cite{wang2025idea,li2025icpl} of multi-modal identity features is still underexplored.
+\IEEEPARstart{O}BJECT Re-IDentification (ReID) aims to construct discriminative identity representations by capturing object characteristics such as appearance, clothing, body shape, and posture~\cite{DBLP:journals/tcsv/LengYT20,ye2021deep,DBLP:conf/iccv/He0WW0021,DBLP:conf/cvpr/0004GLL019}.
+However, in real world scenarios, variations in illumination, weather, and occlusion~\cite{DBLP:conf/eccv/SunZYTW18,10098634,DBLP:conf/aaai/ChenCYYDK22,DSFAD,CSANet} hinder the performance of classical ReID methods.
+To address these challenges, multi-modal object ReID~\cite{DBLP:conf/aaai/Li0ZZ020,DBLP:journals/inffus/ZhengZMLTM23,DBLP:conf/aaai/ZhengWCLT21,DBLP:journals/inffus/ZhengMSWLT25} has attracted increasing research interest in recent years.
+Benefiting from the complementary advantages of diverse spectral modalities, the identity features can be comprehensively captured.
+Despite this, intra-modal noise and inter-modal heterogeneity remain the key limitations for effective identity representation fusion.
+To overcome these challenges, existing methods focus on implicit fusion methods such as identity-level feature interaction~\cite{DBLP:conf/aaai/WangLZLTL24,10955143,Wang2024MambaPro}, fusion feature decoupling~\cite{wang2024demo,yu2024representation}, and frequency-domain interactions~\cite{yang2025tienet,zhang2024magic}.
+However, explicit semantic-aware fusion~\cite{wang2025idea,li2025icpl} of multi-modal identity features remains underexplored.